idaholab/nitrogen/doc/content/sqa/nitrogen_srs.md

 independent and satisfactory resolution.
 !template-end!

+!template! item key=maintainability
+!! maintainability-begin

+- The latest working version (defined as the version that passes all tests in the current regression test suite) shall be publicly available at all times through the repository host provider.
+- Flaws identified in the system shall be reported and tracked in a ticket or issue based system.
+The technical lead will determine the severity and priority of all reported issues and assign resources at their discretion to resolve identified issues.
+- The software maintainers will entertain all proposed changes to the system in a timely manner (within five business days).
+- The fluid property in its entirety will be made publicly available under the [!ac](LGPL) version 2.0 license.

+!! maintainability-finish
+!template-end!

 !template! item key=information-management
 The {{app}} application and all dependencies in their entirety will be made available on an appropriate repository hosting site accessible to {{app}} licensees, commensurate to their access level.
 Day-to-day